 How do I get chlamydia?

-Chlamydia is passed between people through unprotected sexual contact (oral, vaginal, or anal sex without a condom).
+Chlamydia is passed between people through unprotected sexual contact (oral, vaginal, or anal sex without a condom or other barrier method).
 You can infect others right after you come in contact with chlamydia.
 You can spread it to others without knowing it.

 How can I prevent chlamydia?

-When you’re sexually active, the best way to prevent chlamydia is to use condoms for oral, vaginal, and anal sex.
+When you’re sexually active, the best way to prevent chlamydia is to use condoms or other barrier method, for oral, vaginal, and anal sex.

 Get STI testing every 3 to 6 months if you have: